ilaksono/rr-challenge/README.md

     - Deciding whether to keep Customers and Suppliers in one table called Contacts - or keep them separate
       - Decided to keep them separate because only suppliers have a payable address
       - customers are linked to accounts receivable/debtors/sales orders
       - suppliers are linked to accounts payable/creditors/purchase orders
+  - 2021-10-17:
+    - Accounting for timezones (all are currently in UTC) - when calculating the driver's availability for updating an order to a driver